Massage Therapist - 250HrsThis 250hr Massage Therapist Program consists of:

 - 100-Hour Massage Therapy Fundamentals class

-- 50 hours of anatomy classes: Maniken Anatomy (50 hrs), OR Palpation Anatomy-Muscles and Bones (50 hrs), OR Anatomy & Physiology for Bodyworkers (50 hrs), OR Anatomy & Kinesiology (50 hrs) OR any anatomy class.
+- 50 hours of anatomy classes: Maniken Anatomy (50 hrs), OR Functional Anatomy OR Anatomy Body Systems (50 hrs), OR Palpation Anatomy (50 hrs), OR Anatomy & Kinesiology (50 hrs) OR any anatomy class.

 - 100 hours of any of the elective classes which will bring your total hours to 250.

 To register into this program you should fill out application for admission form, noting the date of the 100 hr Massage Therapy Fundamentals class, that you wish to enroll in, and if you know which anatomy class you would like to attend, note this also.
 You can check anatomy class dates in the class schedule.
 If you already know which elective classes you would like to take you can also list them, or you can register at a later date.
 Students are welcome to schedule a meeting with the Director to discuss and schedule the elective classes that will best meet their needs.

 If you register for slightly more than 250 hours of classes, you may pay for the balance of hours (up to 10) at $10 per hour.)